 The CCPA does not define sensitive personal information.

-Under the Virginia Consumer Data Protection Act, sensitive data is defined as a category of personal data that includes data revealing racial or ethnic origin, religious beliefs, physical or mental health diagnosis, sexual orientation, or citizen or immigrant status, as well as processing of genetic or biometric data for identification, precise geolocation data, and personal data collected from a known child.
+Under all four state laws, the definition of sensitive data is largely the same.
+Sensitive data is defined as a sub-category of personal data that includes data revealing racial or ethnic origin, religious beliefs, physical or mental health diagnosis, sexual orientation, or citizen or immigrant status, as well as processing of genetic or biometric data for identification.
+Connecticut, Utah, and Virginia add precise geolocation to their sensitive data definition, and Colorado, Connecticut, and Virginia add data of a known child.

 There is no single national authority.